Bus lane statuses updated as of June 2026

 King Edward Avenue

-We’re keeping an eye out and petitioning for improvements for King Edward Avenue and “The Amazing 25“, as there is nothing announced yet for this corridor.
-King Edward avenue is prone to construction related delays, and the 25 is a really long route, which makes every minute of delay unbearable
+We’ve been keeping an eye out and petitioning for improvements to King Edward Ave and “The Amazing 25“, but there has been nothing announced yet for this corridor.
+King Edward Ave is prone to construction-related delays, and the 25 is a really long bus route, which makes every minute of delay even more unbearable.

 SE Marine Drive

-Frequent riders of the 100 and the 80 will know, it is heavily prone to traffic delays along Marine Drive, causing the ride to get longer when it already takes too long to get from one end to the other.
-Bus lanes for the 100 and 80 are anticipated in 2026.
-But they can’t come soon enough.
+Frequent riders of the 100 and the 80 will know that those buses are heavily prone to traffic delays along Marine Drive, causing trips to take even longer when it already takes too long to go from one end of South Vancouver to another.